 |Ataturk Bulvari Dam|

 Let me elaborate a little more on each of the above-mentioned places –

 Sazova Park is a dream come true locale for all those who have always wished to go to Disneyland but could never afford it.

 With alluring sites, lakes and greenery all around stands the Sazova Tale castle straight out of Walt Disney’s movies.

-It is a perfect place for photo-shoots.
-In case if you were looking for offbeat places in Turkey to go for pre-wedding photo-shoots then Sazova Tale castle is surely an affordable one to consider.
+It is a perfect place for photo shoots.
+In case if you were looking for offbeat places in Turkey to go for pre-wedding photo shoots then Sazova Tale Castle is surely an affordable one to consider.

 Kent Park is a famous picnic spot for the locals.
-It comprises of gorgeous lakes and an artificial beach along with many eateries spread across its huge area.
+It comprises gorgeous lakes and an artificial beach along with many eateries spread across its huge area.